 Check out the muted, clashing, gradient-free colors combined with thick black outlines.
-Typography is modern and easy to read, setting it apart from the often clunkier styles preferred within brutalist design.
-Animations also help to modernize brutalist design.
+Typography is modern and easy to read, setting it apart from the often clunkier styles preferred within the brutalist design.
+Animations also help to modernize the brutalist design.

 One of the most famous examples of neubrutalist web design, Figma avoids shadows across all imagery, instead opting for sharper, darker black lines surrounding the shapes.
 Clashing hues such as orange and yellow also feel a little challenging on the eye which helps them to stand out.

 3. Goodkids Agency

 As soon as you set a foot wrong on the Goodkids website, it’s impossible to miss the oversized 404 animations which unevenly pile on top of each other to fill the screen.
 Smiley emojis are in a similar tone to the website’s beige background, making them feel slightly jarring and therefore weirdly eye-catching.